bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^22^ The Jews therefore said, “Will he kill himself, because he says, ‘Where I am going, you can’t come’?”

 ^23^ He said to them, “You are from beneath.
 I am from above.
 You are of this world.
-I am not of this world. ^24^ I said therefore to you that you will die in your sins; for unless you believe that I am^*^ he, you will die in your sins.”
+I am not of this world. ^24^ I said therefore to you that you will die in your sins; for unless you believe that I am^^ he, you will die in your sins.”
 ^[8:24 or, I AM]

 ^25^ They said therefore to him, “Who are you?”